Architecture of Vienna

 I’ve come to Vienna for one thing—to see my daughter, Ella.
 She’s been abroad for four months and this is the longest I’ve gone without seeing her.
 We decide to meet in Vienna.
 Because why not Vienna?
 If Billy Joel says it’s waiting for me, who am I to disagree?

 Ella and I create a shared Google doc.
 Hahahahaha.
 Ella creates a shared Google doc.
-That way we can add ideas to our week-long itinerary from opposite sides of the Atlantic.
+That way, we can add ideas to our week-long itinerary from opposite sides of the Atlantic.
 I add restaurants and she adds bars.
 I add palaces and she adds pastry shops.
-By the time we are face to face, we have enough things to do in Vienna to please us both.
+When we are face to face, we have enough things to do in Vienna to please us both.

 Don’t tell Ella, but I could care less about the sights, restaurants, or pastry shops.
 I’ve come to Vienna for just one thing.